minghao-wu/minghao-wu.github.io/_digests/arxiv_cs_CL_2025-10-08_report.md

 ## Summary

 This paper introduces a stateful multi-agent evolutionary framework for automated unit test generation, addressing limitations of stateless inference approaches in complex reasoning tasks.
-The key contribution is a training-free system that combines persistent inference-time state with evolutionary search to generate robust edge cases and unit tests.
+The key contribution is a training-free system that maintains persistent state across inference iterations, combining evolutionary search with adversarial guidance to generate robust edge cases with high code coverage.

-The methodology employs four specialized agents orchestrated by a controller: an Actor proposes candidate edge cases, an Adversary generates program mutants to test robustness, a Critic integrates coverage metrics and mutation scores into rewards, and an Executor provides sandboxed evaluation.
-The framework maintains persistent state across evolutionary stages, allowing later iterations to build upon previous discoveries.
-A notable feature is the cold-start initialization using rule-based heuristics, which often produces high-quality results without requiring LLM calls.
+The methodology employs four specialized agents orchestrated by a controller: an Actor proposes edge cases, an Adversary generates code mutants to test robustness, a Critic integrates coverage metrics and mutation scores into reward signals, and an Executor provides sandboxed evaluation.
+The framework features a non-Markovian state that preserves edge cases, coverage scores, mutation feedback, and reward history across evolutionary stages.
+A notable innovation is the cold-start initialization using rule-based heuristics, which often produces high-quality results without iterative refinement in simpler cases.

-Experiments on HumanEval and TestGenEvalMini benchmarks using Llama-70B, GPT-o4-mini, and Gemma-2-27B models demonstrate that the proposed approach consistently outperforms few-shot and chain-of-thought baselines in line and function coverage.
-While branch coverage showed some variability across models, the system achieved substantial improvements in test quality, particularly on the more complex TestGenEvalMini dataset.
-The framework resolved 62% of HumanEval problems in a single iteration while requiring multiple iterations for more challenging tasks, demonstrating effective scaling with computational investment.
+Experiments on HumanEval and TestGenEvalMini benchmarks using Llama-70B, GPT-o4-mini, and Gemma-2-27B demonstrate that the proposed approach consistently outperforms few-shot and chain-of-thought baselines in line and function coverage.
+While HumanEval problems were often resolved in single iterations (62% of cases), TestGenEvalMini required extended search, highlighting the framework's ability to scale to complex real-world codebases.
+The system achieved substantial coverage improvements, though branch coverage showed some variability across models, suggesting opportunities for future refinement of path exploration strategies.

-The results highlight the promise of stateful multi-agent coordination for enhancing reasoning capabilities without model fine-tuning, though the authors acknowledge computational costs and potential for improved branch coverage as areas for future work.
+The results validate that stateful inference-time search enables deeper reasoning without model fine-tuning, though at increased computational cost.
+The work contributes both a novel multi-agent architecture and curated datasets with execution traces, advancing training-free agentic reasoning for software testing applications.

 ## Critique